-Eimear and Willy our heroes of the day came to Italy to get married.
+Eimear and Willy our heroes of the day came to Italy in may to get married.
 Their big day was held in a villa near Italian capital, therefore they decided not to miss such an opportunity to have a morning engagement photo session with a professional photographer in Rome.

-By the way my new Irish friends had been engaged for 15 years, before their wedding in Italy.
+By the way, my new Irish friends had been engaged for 15 years before their wedding in Italy.
 So, this is another proof of my theory about the age of brides and grooms in different parts of the world.
 But, let me tell you the story of that summer day.

 They stayed 30 kilometres from Rome in a villa and the day before we met they were meeting the guests and preparing the event together with the weeding planner.
 Therefore we could not meet in advance and arranged to start the shooting from the central railway station Termini in Rome.